tosc-rs/mnemos/book/src/components/userspace.md

 The other main component of the `userspace` crate are the types and functions necessary to interact with the kernel.

-To view the documentation for the provided interfaces and types, from the `userspace` folder, you can run:
+To view the documentation for the provided interfaces and types, you can view the [userspace documentation](https://docs.rs/mnemos-userspace/latest/userspace/) on docs.rs, or from the `userspace` folder, you can run:

 ```shell
 cargo doc --open